TC PipeLines, LP - Consensus Indicates Potential 32.3% Upside

-TC PipeLines, LP with ticker code (TCP) now have 10 analysts covering the stock.
+TC PipeLines, LP found using ticker (TCP) now have 10 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 44 and 33 with the average target price sitting at 39.3.
-Given that the stocks previous close was at 29.7 this would imply there is a potential upside of 32.3%.
-There is a 50 day moving average of 28.59 while the 200 day moving average is 31.25.
-The market cap for the company is $2,170m.
-You can visit the company’s website by visiting: http://www.tcpipelineslp.com
+The target price ranges between 44 and 33 and has a mean target at 39.3.
+Now with the previous closing price of 29.7 this indicates there is a potential upside of 32.3%.
+The 50 day MA is 28.59 and the 200 day MA is 31.25.
+The company has a market capitalisation of $2,170m.
+Visit the company website at: http://www.tcpipelineslp.com

 TC PipeLines, LP acquires, owns, and participates in the management of energy infrastructure businesses in North America.
 The company has interests in eight natural gas interstate pipeline systems that transport approximately 10.9 billion cubic feet per day of natural gas from producing regions and import facilities to market hubs and consuming markets primarily in the Western, Midwestern, and Eastern United States.
 It serves large utilities, local distribution companies, natural gas marketers, producing companies, and other interstate pipelines, including affiliates.
 TC PipeLines GP operates as a general partner of the company.
 TC PipeLines, LP was founded in 1998 and is based in Houston, Texas.